changjongkim/sc_rebuttal/rebuttal_cascade.md

 ## G. Metrics, framework isolation, and compression (R1, R2, R4)

 - **TTFT terminology (R4).** The two metrics are kept distinct and are not misleading.
 The trace-driven metric is defined in Sec.
 IV-A as retrieval latency.
 The standard end-to-end TTFT, including prefill, is reported separately in Sec.
 IV-H. We will rename the trace metric to Block Retrieval Latency to remove any ambiguity.
 This is a labeling change, not a change to any measurement.
 - **vLLM and PyTorch (R2, R4).** We respectfully disagree that the effects cannot be separated.
 We do not claim our PyTorch runtime beats vLLM's fused kernels.
 Fig. 13b breaks TTFT down into the RDMA retrieval path and the prefill it replaces.
 This isolates CASCADE's data-layer contribution, independent of the runtime.
 Plain PyTorch is the conservative choice.
 It attributes the gain to retrieval, not to kernel optimizations.
 Decode TPOT and scheduler integration belong to the serving engine.
 They are the natural next step once CASCADE is integrated into one.
 - **Why vLLM-APC ON leads at small scale (R1).** In Fig. 13a, vLLM-APC ON is lower at small node counts.
 Its fused PagedAttention keeps the prefix KV resident in GPU HBM, which our plain PyTorch runtime does not.
 This advantage does not persist.
 As the working set exceeds single-node HBM, APC evicts and falls back to full prefill.
 CASCADE holds its KV across the DRAM and Lustre tiers and keeps TTFT flat (Sec.
 IV-H).
 The comparison shows that distributed caching capacity scales, not single-node kernel speed.
 - **INT8 compression (R4).** Sec.
 III-C applies INT8 to all blocks and cites prior work reporting that this quantization preserves inference accuracy.
 The same data path also supports uncompressed FP16, so compression is separable from the core contribution.
 We will add a direct model-quality measurement in revision as further evidence.
-- **Why CASCADE scales past the storage baselines (R1).** The mechanism is concrete.
-CASCADE resolves a block in a 2.0 microsecond local index lookup.
+- **Why CASCADE scales past the storage baselines (R1).** CASCADE resolves a block in a 2.0 microsecond local index lookup.
 It then reads the block with one-sided RDMA that needs no remote CPU.
 The baselines instead pay per-block metadata-server operations or central TCP serialization.
 Both costs grow with node count.
 This is the source of the flat scaling in Sec.
 IV-B and IV-C.

 ## H. Scale and statistical reporting (R4)